 Job Specification

-direct the daily activities and operations of the Juvenile Justice
+daily activities and operations of the Juvenile Justice Commission

 EXAMPLES OF WORK:

-law enforcement officer for the detection, apprehension, arrest,
+for the detection, apprehension, arrest, and conviction of offenders

 Supervises work operations and functional programs and has

-Oversees custody programming and training objectives and delegation
+Oversees custody programming and training objectives and the

-officers in accord with established laws, rules, regulations,
+supervisory correctional police officers in accordance with established

 satellite locations.

-institutional or facility computer system designed to enhance the
+facility computer system designed to enhance the facilitation of various

-Oversees and approves the preparation of shift scheduling to
+Oversees and approves the preparation of staff schedules to ensure

-Provides direction and guidance for custody program and training
+Provides direction and guidance for custody programming and training

-regarding essential institution or facility programs and custodial
+essential institution or facility programs and custodial work directives,

-Reviews each shift administrative log recordings and daily
+Reviews each shift administrative log recording and daily personnel

-personnel deployment work sheet notations of recorded events,
+deployment worksheet notations of recorded events, unusual occurrences,

 Determines appropriate actions taken by subordinates and whether